- Why is color symbolism important?

 Why do writers use symbolism

 The use of symbolism in literature is to make an action, an object, or a name meaningful by incorporating deeper meaning into them.
-A symbol is a concrete item that is linked to something else in order to give it greater significance.
+A symbol is a concrete item that is linked to something else to give it greater significance.

 By using symbols, writers can communicate with their readers without having to directly say what they mean.
 These indirect approaches help authors to create nuance and complexity.
-But in order for the symbol’s meaning to be believable, it must be supported by the rest of the story.
+But for the symbol’s meaning to be believable, it must be supported by the rest of the story.

 Symbolism is beneficial to creative writers and poets in these ways: